 I mean, how do you say no to mas tequila?

-Tequila is the newest – yet – fourth single from Dave since his first EP, Six Paths and his remixed Wanna Know featuring rapper Drake.
+Tequila is the newest – yet – fourth single from Dave since his first EP, Six Paths and his remixed Wanna Know, featuring rapper Drake.
 This track is catchy and demands attention.
-The sound is so different from the prominent young rappers that are leading today.
 Other notable tracks from Dave are Thiago SIlva and 100M’s.

-Lorde’s sophomore album, Melodrama, was released earlier in June, and we have only recently began to calm down from all of the excitement.
-Last week, Lorde released the young-and-upcoming remix to Homemade Dynamite.
-Let us just say, we were not ready.
+Lorde’s sophomore album, Melodrama, was released earlier in June 2017, and we have only recently began to calm down from all of the excitement.
+Last week, Lorde released a young-and-upcoming remix to Homemade Dynamite.
+Let us just say, we were not ready for this.

-The song is about Lorde finding someone at a party that is a lot like her and not like others.
-The other artists feed into this, all telling a short story of trying to get intimate with another person they met at a party.
+The song is about Lorde finding someone at a party that is a lot like her; someone who is not like the others.
+The other artists feed into this, all telling a short story of them trying to get intimate with another person they met at a party.
 The song is sure to get some radio play, as all of these artists are quite popular on the charts.
-While it was not a predictable collaboration, I really appreciate it, and hope to see more work like this in the future!
+While it was not a predictable collaboration, we really appreciate it!

 From there on, he continued his work by interning with Sonoma Discoveries Magazine and then shortly after wrote and interned for Fashion School Daily, where he solidified his love for feature writing and working with emerging talents from around the world.